 - If you don't use the microwave then take out 30 minutes before frying and then fry.

-- If you are in hurry and want to fry then place the kabab in a frying pan for frying and cover with the lid.
+- If you are in hurry and want to fry then place the kabab in a frying pan for frying and cover it with the lid.
 Initially keep the temperature high then turn to medium to low to cook from inside.
-Once the one side is golden brown, flip the kabab to get the color on another side.
+Once one side is golden brown, flip the kabab to get the color on another side.

 - Sandwiches: Take toasted bread slices, place kabab in middle, apply green chutney or ketchup as per your taste.
 Make a thin layer of omelette and have it.
 Using similar method, you can also make bun kabab.